mike-cline-53/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yzw8.jpg){: loading=lazy width="600"}

 * Be sure to pre-thread the nut on to the screw to loosen up the lock nut before assembly.
 More than once can help as well.
 * Slow and easy on the next step.
-Make sure not to cross thread the nut is it gets moved and ends up crooked.
+Make sure not to cross thread the nut, if it gets moved and ends up crooked.

 ---